 One of our wall charts talks about kinds of verbs, and I can see two verbs in today’s verse: “Remember” and “follow.”

-- Remember — (“Remember them which have the rule over you, who have spoken unto you the word of God…”) The words “have spoken” here aren’t referring to a sermon that is systematically and carefully arranged and delivered.
+- Remember—(“Remember those who rule over you, who have spoken the word of God to you…”)—The words “have spoken” here aren’t referring to a sermon that is systematically and carefully arranged and delivered.
 They also aren’t referring to a single word, a hint of the gospel too casually mentioned on very rare occasions.
 Rather, “have spoken” is talking about an extended conversation that is characterized by strong emotions.
-Who is the leader who passionately argued in favor of the gospel with you, leading you to faith in God.
+Who is the leader who passionately argued in favor of Truth with you, leading you to faith in God?
 Was it your mother and father?
+What is a friend?
 What about all the leaders who, down through the centuries, were so passionate for “Word of God” that they even gave their lives?
 How does their influence live on?
 Do we know?
 Do we even care?!
 And what mnemonic devices have we used to help us carefully remember them?

 Who are your spiritual heroes?
 While we are to worship only God, we are told to “consider” (to stare intently at) the “behavior” and faith of those who have gone before us.
 They weren’t perfect people, but they were characterized by faith, by seeing the unseen and trusting the unseen God.

-“Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us” (Hebrews 12:1, NIV).
+“Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us” (Hebrews 12:1).

 As mothers, we need to remember those who have gone before us, following their faith and godly behavior.
 We need concrete memory devices to help us do that, whether it be the study of the lives of great men and women in the Bible, in the pages of history, or in biographies and autobiographies.

 Finally we need to follow their faith because little eyes are watching OUR faith!
 They are checking to see if our behavior will endure to the ends of our lives.
-Do we believe what we believe — enough to keep believing it until the end?
+Do we believe what we believe, enough to keep believing it until the end?

 So I really did have a fun week in homeschooling.
 All my memory devices are neatly stored in wicker baskets on a shelf or hung up on the walls.
-As we study geography, our Latin verbs and Greek roots, our history cards, our Bible stories, and and our key-word outlines, I’m hoping that we’ll all remember why we’re studying so hard.
+As we study geography, Latin verbs and Greek roots, our history dates, our Bible stories, and and our keyword outlines, I’m hoping that we’ll all remember why we’re studying so hard.
 May the seeds we plant during our school days bloom into strong plants that have the faith to endure until death, walking by faith.

 I sure love homeschooling too.
 When my husband was deployed, I remember well-meaning women from church telling me I should send my oldest kids to school so I would get some relief during the day.
 Oh my, homeschooling was the one thing in my life at that time that was going smoothly, no way I was going to push that away.